BNasmith/PTForsyth/PTFWorkofChrist.md

-But some one immediately asks, Is there then no objective atonement ?
+But some one immediately asks, Is there then no objective atonement?
 It is a question worth deep attention.
 A great many people say
 Christianity wrecks chiefly on the idea of ob- jective atonement.
 How cheap the objection is